By studying lava tubes on Earth, graduate students are hoping to find out more about life on Mars.

 Brown’s research combines gravity and magnetic surveying.
 He explains that lava tubes present strong gravity and magnetic contrasts that they were able to effectively measure.
 “Implementing the two surveys gives us an extra level of confidence in our study.
 The magnetic data also showed us some interesting features about some lava flows that we weren’t expecting!”

-Brown also acted as a field assistant for a third Earth Science master’s student Skyler Mallozzi who has been researching lava tubes in an area known as the Lava Beds National Monument (LBNM) in Northern California.
+Brown also acted as a field assistant for another Earth Science master’s student Skyler Mallozzi who has been researching lava tubes in an area known as the Lava Beds National Monument (LBNM) in Northern California.
 There are more than 700 documented lava tubes in the LBNM, making it the highest concentration of lava tubes in North America.

 Mallozzi shares that: “Research on lava tubes is incredibly important for astrobiology applications.
 Astrobiology in context of space exploration refers to the origin and evolution of extraterrestrial life, with Mars being one of the top targets for finding evidence of previous life.
 Research of lava tubes on Earth have shown that lava tubes maintain stable environmental conditions year-round, even in some less favourable environments.
 So it has been proposed that evidence of past life can be found in Martian lava tube systems.”